 Our Talking to Teens interactive guide

 explores some tricky parent and teenager situations.
-For example, you can see how to use different approaches to sorting out fights between teenage siblings and get different results.
+For example, you can see how different approaches to sorting out fights between teenage siblings can get different results.

 - Try to be evenhanded.
-Teenagers are very quick to pick up on differential treatment.
+Teenagers are very quick to pick up on different treatment.

 - Avoid getting into debates about what’s fair and equal.
 Explain to your children that their age difference might mean a difference in what they are allowed to do, and what responsibilities they have.
 Try to make sure that they get similar treatment at similar ages.